d365collaborative/ax2012.tools/docs/Stop-AxService.md

 ```

 ### -ShowOriginalProgress
-Switch to instruct the cmdlet to output the status for the service
+Instruct the cmdlet to output the status for the service

 ```yaml
 Type: SwitchParameter